blakeshelley10/CampUs/Sprint3.md

 ## Backend Work Completed:
 - Added CRUD functionality for the Event objects which represent campus events displayed on the website.
 The frontend team is able to create, read, update, and delete events as a user accesses the website through the client.
+- Added Event object unit tests, designed similarly to the User object unit tests.
+These tests expand the golang testing framework in our backend code, making use of the net/http packages.
+These tests help us to continuously test our backend controller functions as we add to them.

 ## Frontend Unit Tests Added:

 ## Backend Unit Tests Added :
+### Event CRUD Tests
+- Created 4 event unit tests to test the 4 normal CRUD operations for events (Create, Read, Update, Delete).
+These test functions directly test the controller functions using a test database and no routing.
+In order to simulate a http response writer and http request, they make use of golang's "httptest" package to create a response recorder and test request.
+Then, they call the controller function and use JSON decoding and control logic to check for discrepancies in the expected and returned data.
+They call the function t.Errorf (from the golang "testing" package) to report failed tests to the user.

+### File Upload Tests

 ## Backend API Documentation: